-BBI-02 has completed non-clinical toxicology studies to support initiation of a first-in-human Phase 1 clinical study in 2022.
+BBI-02 is currently being evaluated in a first-in-human Phase 1 trial, with topline results from the SAD and MAD parts of the study expected to be announced by early 2023.
 BBI-02 is covered by strong patent protection in the U.S. and other key countries through at least 2038 (excluding patent term extension).

-Phase 1-ready, first-in-class oral DYRK1A inhibitor with strong preclinical validation and broad potential to treat autoimmune diseases including atopic dermatitis, rheumatoid arthritis, type 1 diabetes and other debilitating inflammatory conditions.
+A first-in-class, oral DYRK1A inhibitor with strong preclinical validation and broad potential to treat autoimmune diseases, including atopic dermatitis, rheumatoid arthritis, type 1 diabetes, and other debilitating conditions.

 How is BBI-02 differentiated?